 - Disinfect gym bags and backpacks regularly.
 If they cannot be washed in hot water, use disinfectant wipes or a cloth dipped in diluted chlorine bleach and water for a thorough inside cleaning.
 Allow to air dry completely before using again.

 - Clean and disinfect shoes after each wearing, if possible.
 Allow at least 24 hours between wearings to allow shoes to dry completely.

 - Use hot water (140 F or 60 C) and your regular detergent for infected laundry.
 Lower temperatures will not kill the fungus and can transfer spores to other fabrics in the same load.

 - For white cotton socks, you can use chlorine bleach along with the hot water to disinfect the fabric.

 - For colored socks and clothes that cannot be washed in hot water and should not be exposed to chlorine bleach, use a non-chlorine method of disinfecting.

 - For wool socks that cannot be washed at a high temperature, disinfect using a non-chlorine disinfectant and cold water wash.

-- Dry athlete's foot fungus-exposed fabrics on the highest suggested temperature in a tumble dryer to further ensure that the fungus is dead.
+- Dry athlete's foot fungus-exposed fabrics on the highest suggested temperature in a tumble dryer to ensure further that the fungus is dead.

 Following these steps will help in the prevention of athlete's foot to others in the household by killing the fungus.
-Disinfecting exposed fabrics will also speed the treatment of athlete's foot and prevent reinfection.
+Disinfecting exposed fabrics will also speed up the treatment of athlete's foot and prevent reinfection.